 Born in 1973.
 Lives and works in London.

 Neequaye Dreph Dsane is a versatile visual artist working across a wide range of media.
 With a focus on portraiture, he is best known for his large-scale murals and oil paintings.
-His portraits and their accompanying backstories present an alternative narrative, a tribute to living unsung heroes and heroines.
-His works are arresting and beautifully drafted, with an honesty and depth of emotion that bring his subjects to life.
-With an Art, Design and Media degree, he is influenced, as much by is comic books and New York subway art as he is the old masters.
+His portraits and their accompanying backstories present an alternative narrative, often a tribute to living unsung heroes and heroines.
+His works are arresting and beautifully drafted, with an honesty and sensibility that bring his subjects to life.
+With an Art, Design and Media degree, he is influenced, as much by 80s British underground comic books and New York subway art as he is the old masters.

-After 3 decades of street based painting, Dreph is widely regarded as a stalwart of the scene and has painted in Asia, Africa, the UAE, Central and South America and throughout Europe.
+After 3 decades of street based painting, Dreph is widely regarded as a stalwart of the scene and has painted in Asia, Africa, the UAE, Central, South and North America and throughout Europe.
 He is currently working on ‘Migration’, a national series of paintings exploring the human stories of those who have travelled from abroad and made the UK their home.
-Dreph is a former secondary school art teacher with extensive experience working with young people with special education needs and disabilities and those with diverse social and emotional needs.
+Dreph is an Illustration lecturer at Portsmouth University and a former secondary school art teacher.

 Selected Exhibitions & Projects